HolyBlackCat/cpp-tutorials/language/02_basics/01_your_first_program.md

 The short explanation is that using certain features requires adding certain `#include` directives at the top of the program.
 E.g using `std::cout` to print things requires adding `#include <iostream>`.

 `iostream` is a name of a file that comes with your compiler.
-What `#include` does is pasting the entire contents of the specified file in place of itself during compilation.
+What `#include` does is pasting the entire contents of the file you give it in place of itself during compilation.
 The contents of `iostream` describe to the compiler what `std::cout` is and allow you to use it.

-There are many different files that you can include, and the collection of them that comes with your compiler is called **the standard library**.
+There are many different files that you can include (those files are called **headers**), and the collection of them that comes with your compiler is called **the standard library**.
 Things that come from the standard library normally have `std::` in their names to indicate that.

-People can make their own libraries (non-standard ones, called "third-party libraries") to add features to C++ that it otherwise doesn't have (such as working with graphics, which you'll need if you want to make games).
+People can make their own libraries (non-standard ones, called "third-party libraries") to add features to C++ that it otherwise doesn't have (such as the ability to work with graphics, which you'll need if you want to make games).

 ### Meaning of words